AtlasGold/RestStoneAPI/README.md

 <h2 id ="about">About </h2>
  Inspired by my favorite game Dark Souls, there is an item called Soapstone that leaves messages for other players.
 So I decided to create RestStone
  (since it's a REST API) to leave messages for other people.
 Working as a CRUD, it is possible to create messages, delete, update and read.
-My main intention was to create an API service to supply a bash script that would make it so that whenever the programmer opened the terminal a message previously written by another programmer was shown, he could vote for the best messages and could choose the minimum number of votes the message needs to have in order to appear for him.
+My main intention was to create an API service to supply a bash script that would make it so that whenever the programmer opened the terminal, a message previously written by another programmer was shown, he could vote for the best messages and could choose the minimum number of votes in the message needs to have in order to appear for him.
 This project arose from a challenge for an internship in software engineering at Hashdex

  <h2 id ="UML">UML Diagram </h2>